hongpenggg/mathhelper/README.md

  Although, I highly suspect that the time I spent coding this is probably more than a lifetime of time spent on grabbing a calculator from somewhere.

+ *Note: I got slightly lazy towards the end, so I reused some local variable names, and used some unintuitive but short var names.
+Don't mind me.*

  Written in Python.